Viva-Lambda/rt-haskell/README.md

 - Loading assets with obj files
 - Spectral rendering switch
-- BVH acceleration structure
+- BVH acceleration structure: done but not tested.
-- Multithreaded rendering
+- Multithreaded rendering: This is as easy as passing -N3 as option now, since most of the code is composed of pure functions.